meerk40t/svgelements/README.md

 Since we are delegating to SVG spec for such things, this is how it is implemented in elements.

-To be compatible with SGV 1.1 and SVG 2.0 the matrix class provided has all the SVG functions as well as the CSS functions:
+To be compatible with SVG 1.1 and SVG 2.0 the matrix class provided has all the SVG functions as well as the CSS functions:

 * translate(x,[y])
 * translateX(x)